piotrekmonko/rest-layer/README.md

 ```

 However, keep in mind that Storers have to support regular expression and depending on the implementation of the storage handler the accepted syntax may vary.
-An error of `ErrNotImplemented` will be returned for those storage backends which do not support the `$regex` operator.
+An error of `ErrNotImplemented` will be returned for those storage back-ends which do not support the `$regex` operator.

 The `$elemMatch` operator matches documents that contain an array field with at least one element that matches all the specified query criteria.
 ```go